PomeloPay/pomelopay-connect-php/README.md

-# BMLConnectPHP
+# PomeloPayConnectPHP

-> PHP API Client and bindings for the [Bank of Maldives Connect API](https://github.com/bankofmaldives/bml-connect)
+> PHP API Client and bindings for the [Pomelo Pay Connect API](https://github.com/pomelopay/pomelopay-connect)

-Using this PHP API Client you can interact with your Bank of Maldives Connect API:
+Using this PHP API Client you can interact with your Pomelo Pay Connect API:
 - 💳 __Transactions__

 ## Installation

 Requires PHP 7.0 or higher

-The recommended way to install bml-connect-php is through [Composer](https://getcomposer.org):
+The recommended way to install pomelopay-connect-php is through [Composer](https://getcomposer.org):

 First, install Composer: